Benoît Bordat: Biography

 As a member of Cap21 during the 2022 French presidential election, Bordat supported Yannick Jadot'scandidacy for president.
 Then, despite still not being a member of LREM, Bordat's candidacy was supported by François Rebsamen and his movement Fédération progressiste (FP) at the last moment.
 Bordat came within two percentage points of the top candidate in the first round of elections, and in the second round Bordat beat Catherine Hervieu, a green candidate who was part of the NUPES coalition with 51.69% of the vote.

+In the 2024 French legislative election, he came in third place in a triangular election.
+Withdrawing for the second round, the seat was won by Ecologist candidate Catherine Hervieu.